-Therefore, it is important to consider what we really want.
-Well, when we answer that question in a naive way, we figure out that we desire control over our luck.
-For instance, to score touchdowns or to bring havoc at will.
-We desire the power to successfully attempt plays and achieve them instantly.
+Therefore, it is important to consider what we really want as a coach.
+Well, when we naively answer this question, we figure out that we desire complete control over our luck.
+For instance, to score touchdowns at will or to enjoy all-you-can-hit injuries.
+We seek the power to succeed on every roll of the dice.
 In short, we desire Nuffle-like omnipotence.

-Now, ask coaches what they would do with hypothetical Nuffle-like omnipotence.
-Well, they think of all sorts of short-range goals that are largely conflicting and confusing because they are not well thought out.
-Now, I think that there is a great lesson to learn here.
-We are so hung up on the idea of controlling our luck, of making everything go our way, that we never fully think our goals through.
+Now, ask coaches what they would do with this omnipotence.
+Well, their answers mix all sorts of largely conflicting intents because they’ve never really thought it through.
+Therein lies an excellent lesson.
+We are so hung-up on the idea of controlling our luck, of making everything go our way, that it prevents us from optimizing our coaching.

-The reason is that if you only coach games where the outcome is completely predictable, you will get bored.
-With such perfect control over your luck, you could only get kicks out of failures.
-Needless to say, this is a very dark place to be.
+It is that if you only coached games with completely predictable results, you would end up bored.
+With such perfect control over your luck, you could only get kicks out of failures – just like Nuffle … and that is a very dark place to be.
 You would soon long for a surprise.
-You would not know exactly what to ask for because, obviously, it would ruin the surprise.
-But you would probably ask for hazardous die rolls, knowing they could either succeed or fail.
-In short, you would ask for some good ol’ Blood Bowl again.
+You could not ask for something specific, because obviously, it would ruin the surprise.
+But you would probably ask for unpredictable dice results, knowing they could either succeed or fail.
+In short, you would be asking for some good ol’ Blood Bowl again.

-Lets get back to our question: “What do you want?”.
-After a bit of thought, your answer now probably is: “I don’t know”.
-And truly, I don’t know either.
+Let’s go back to our question: “What do you really want?”
+And after a bit of thought, your answer is now probably: “I don’t know.”
+And honestly, I do not know either.

-You need a ton of humility before Nuffle’s grandeur to let go of “your luck” and accept whatever surprises may come.
-But, the moment you stop worrying about it, that wasted brain power is freed to be spent elsewhere more fruitfully.
-In other words, the more you let go of your luck, the more it comes back.
+It takes a ton of humility before Nuffle’ grandeur to let go of “Your” luck and accept the surprises how good or bad they may be.
+But, once you stop worrying, all that wasted brain power is freed and can be fruitfully invested elsewhere.
+In other words, the more you let go of “Your” luck, the more it comes back to you.